Home > Facade > Façade & Fenestration Industry: Innovations, Challenges & Way Forward

 – Minimising energy used for artificial lighting and mechanical cooling and heating by optimising exterior wall insulation and the use of daylighting

-2) Climate type design strategies for sustainable façades: Heating-dominated climates, cooling dominated climates & mixed climate
+2) Climate type design strategies for sustainable façades: Heating-dominated climates, cooling-dominated climates & mixed climate

 Douglas Sum, Associate (Façade Service Group Leader), Aurecon notes that energy efficiency has become a very important feature in buildings in today’s time.
 Glass plays a vital role in making the building energy-efficient.
-Using the right glass for the façade system creates a big difference and achieving the energy efficiency targets of the buildings.
+Using the right glass for the façade system creates a big difference and achieves the energy efficiency targets of the buildings.
 The glass allows natural light in the interiors of the building hence reducing the need for artificial lighting.

 Sustainable And Efficient Façade/ Fenestration And Its Key Features

 Cordero explains that sustainability is a broad concept and reducing the operational energy of a building is only a part of the whole picture.
 For a building to be truly sustainable, it is necessary to adopt circular economy fundamentals: The procurement should look at sourcing materials that are abundant or can regenerate.
 The process for their extraction, manufacture, transportation, and installation should require as little energy as possible.
 The systems should be designed and maintained for the longest design life possible to extract the maximum value from them and consider decommissioning at the end of the service life to recover and regenerate products and materials.

 Chavan says the façade system delivers the greatest performance to the building owner and occupants when it becomes an essential element of a fully integrated building design.
 This work examines the growing interest in incorporating advanced glazing elements into a more comprehensive façade and building systems in a manner that increases comfort, productivity, and amenity for occupants reduces operating costs for building owners and contributes to improving the health of the planet by reducing overall energy use and environmental impacts.